Shani: Calendar

 Shani is the basis for Shanivara – one of the seven days that make a week in the Hindu calendar.
 This day corresponds to Saturday – after Saturn – in the Greco-Roman convention for naming the days of the week.
 Shani is considered to be the most malefic planet that brings restrictions and misfortunes.

-Shani is part of the Navagraha in Hindu zodiac system, considered malefic, associated with spiritual asceticism, penance, discipline and conscientious work.
+Shani is part of the Navagraha in the Hindu zodiac system.
+It is considered malefic, associated with spiritual asceticism, penance, discipline and conscientious work.
 The role and importance of the Navagraha developed over time with various influences.
 Deifying planetary bodies and their astrological significance occurred as early as the Vedic period and was recorded in the Vedas.
 The earliest work of astrology recorded in India is the Vedanga Jyotisha which began to be compiled in the 14th century BCE.
 It was possibly based on works from the Indus Valley Civilization as well as various foreign influences.
-Babylonian astrology which was the first astrology and calendar to develop, and was adopted by multiple civilizations including India.
-The classical planets, including Saturn.

 The Navagraha developed from early works of astrology over time.
 Saturn and various classical planets were referenced in the Atharvaveda around 1000 BCE.
 The Navagraha was furthered by additional contributions from Western Asia, including Zoroastrian and Hellenistic influences.
 The Yavanajataka, or 'Science of the Yavanas', was written by the Indo-Greek named "Yavanesvara" ("Lord of the Greeks") under the rule of the Western Kshatrapa king Rudrakarman I. The Yavanajataka written in 120 CE is often attributed to standardizing Indian astrology.
-The Navagraha would further develop and culminate in the Shaka era with the Saka or Scythian, people.
+The Navagraha would further develop and culminate in the Shaka era with the Saka or Scythian people.
 Additionally the contributions by the Saka people would be the basis of the Indian national calendar, which is also called the Saka calendar.

 The Hindu calendar is a Lunisolar calendar which records both lunar and solar cycles.
 Like the Navagraha, it was developed with the successive contributions of various works.

 Planet Shani rules over both zodiac signs, Capricorn and Aquarius, two of the twelve constellations in the zodiac system of Hindu astrology.
-If Shani rules over your zodiac sign, it is said you must wear a ring with a stone made of Blue Sapphire.
+If Shani rules over one's zodiac sign, it is said that one must wear a ring with a stone made of Blue Sapphire.

 Deity

-Shani is a deity in medieval era texts, who is considered inauspicious and is feared for delivering misfortune and loss to those who deserve it.
+Shani is a deity in medieval-era texts, who is considered inauspicious and is feared for delivering misfortune and loss to those who deserve it.
 He is also capable of conferring boons and blessings to the worthy, depending upon their karma.
-In medieval Hindu literature, he is mainly referred to as the son of Surya and Chhaya, or in few accounts as the son of Balarama and Revati.
-His alternate names include Ara, Kona and Kroda.
-As per the Hindu texts, 'peepal' or fig tree is the abode of Shani (while other texts associate the same tree with Vasudeva).
-He is also believed to be the greatest teacher who rewards the righteous acts and punishes those who follow the path of evil, Adharma and betrayal.
+In medieval Hindu literature, he is mainly referred to as the son of Surya and Chhaya, or in a few accounts as the son of Balarama and Revati.
+According to some Hindu texts, the "pipal" or fig tree is the abode of Shani (while other texts associate the same tree with Vasudeva).
+He is also believed to be the greatest teacher who rewards righteous acts and punishes those who follow the path of evil, Adharma and betrayal.

+Shanidev is a great devotee of Lord Shiva.